Chevrolet Silverado EV: Overview

-Production will start in the Factory Zero assembly plant (formerly Detroit-Hamtramck Assembly) in the second quarter of 2023.
+Production started at the Factory Zero assembly plant (formerly Detroit/Hamtramck Assembly) in the second quarter of 2023, in limited numbers for fleet and commercial customers only.
+Both fleet and retail production are expected to ramp up in 2024.
+Additional production at the Orion Assembly plant in Michigan is expected to begin in late 2025.

 Trim levels

-Two trim levels were available at its introduction, which are the base, fleet-oriented WT (work truck) and the flagship RST First Edition, while other trim levels between them will be released later.
+Two trim levels were available at its introduction, both for the fleet-oriented work truck: 3WT and 4WT.
+The flagship RST First Edition debut in mid-2024.
+Additional trim levels, such as the off-road oriented Trail Boss, were released later.
 The WT has a power output of 510 hp and 615 lbft of torque, while the RST offers a power output of 664 hp and 780 lbft.

 The WT trim features a more basic appearance, silver-painted steel wheels, black front and rear bumpers and exterior accents, and a vinyl interior with rubberized floors, while the RST features a sporty appearance with large aluminum-alloy wheels, color-keyed front and rear bumpers and exterior accents, a luxury leather-trimmed interior, and carpeted flooring with front and rear floor mats.
 Both models include a touchscreen infotainment system with Apple CarPlay and Android Auto smartphone integration, as well as a large Thin Film Transistor (TFT) reconfigurable LCD full-color instrument cluster display screen.
 Also standard on both models are LED front headlamps and a dual-zone automatic climate control system.

 The RST First Edition trim features a drive mode called Wide Open Watts, that enables 0-100 km/h time in less than 4.5 seconds.
 It also will come equipped with 24-inch wheels, four-wheel steering, an adaptive air suspension that can raise or lower the model up to 2 in, and a Super Cruise semi-autonomous driving system.

-GM expects about 400 miles of range on a full charge from both the WT and RST trims.
-The WT model is expected to arrive in spring of 2023, whereas the RST First Edition model will arrive in fall of 2023.
-Additional trim levels, such as the off-road oriented Trail Boss, will also debut in the future.
+GM expects about 440 miles of range on a full charge for the RST.